 Recently, Tom has left NOAA and has moved into a Director position at King Abdullah University of Science and Technology (KAUST).
 He has helped launch a large-scale reef conservation effort in the northern Red Sea in partnership with NEOM.
 The project’s initial focus will be the conservation, enhancement and resolution of a 100-hectare reefscape adjacent to Shushah Island.

 Outside of work, Tom is still very active on the water.
 He is on multiple committees at the Waterfront and in 2018 received the Grover C. Wrenn ‘64 Service award.
 All of these experiences translate into a lifelong love of boating and the sea, which he expects his next life chapter to be afloat.

 Joe Whalen ’14 | B.A.
 Environmental Studies

-Communication & Outreach Coordinator at The Tampa Bay Estuary Program
+Science Communication Designer at The Tampa Bay Estuary Program

 Influenced by the pace and culture of Long Island, New York, Joe Whalen has spent his years since relocating to St. Pete cultivating skills and experience in a multitude of fields including environmental communications, graphic design, large-scale event management, and music performance and production.
 Throughout his four years at Eckerd, Joe supported shore bird conservation efforts through internships while simultaneously pursuing opportunities in the local and international music scene.